Epidural Anesthesia: Benefits, Risks, and How to Prepare

 Aftercare and Recovery Tips

-2. Monitor for Side Effects: Keep an eye out for signs of infection or unusual symptoms, such as persistent headache or numbness, and report them to your healthcare provider immediately.
+2. Monitor for Side Effects: Watch for signs of infection or unusual symptoms such as a persistent headache or numbness that doesn’t resolve.
+Report anything concerning to your provider right away.

-3. Limit Physical Activity: Avoid strenuous activities for at least 24-48 hours post-procedure to allow your body to heal properly.
+3. Limit Physical Activity: Avoid strenuous activity for at least 24 to 48 hours after the procedure to give your body time to heal.

 Frequently Asked Questions